tihomirahristozova/model/entities/General.Products.ProductGroupRangeProperties.md

 ### RangeType

-Specifies the method of the creation of the value set: R - by range from-to; E - by enumeration of all values;.
-[Required] [Default("R")]
+Specifies the method of the creation of the value set: R - by range from-to; E - by enumeration of all values;. `Required` `Default("R")`

 _Type_: **[RangeType](General.Products.ProductGroupRangeProperties.md#rangetype)**
-Allowed values for the [RangeType](General.Products.ProductGroupRangeProperties.md#rangetype) data attribute
+Allowed values for the `RangeType`(General.Products.ProductGroupRangeProperties.md#rangetype) data attribute
 _Allowed Values (General.Products.ProductGroupRangePropertiesRepository.RangeType Enum Members)_

 | Value | Description |